commschamp/cc_tools_qt/README.md

 - **cc_view** is the main generic GUI application for visualisation and analysis of the communication protocols.

-- **cc_dump** is a command line utility, that recognises all the received custom binary protocol messages and dumps them all in CSV format to standard output.
-It can also record the incoming message into the file, which can be opened later for visual analysis using **cc_view** GUI application.
-The tool has an ability to receive a file with definition of outgoing messages, created using **cc_view** GUI application, and send them one by one in parallel to dumping/recording the incoming messages.

 The **CommsChampion Tools** contain the following plugins that can be used with any application: